thangarajvisolve/Sample/README.markdown

 		$ script/rails server -e production -p "PORTNO"

- Note:`The configured the database name, user name, password in all config file should be as common`
+ Note:`The configured database name,user name,password in all config file should be as common`

 COMPILATION STEPS
 -----------------